TheFakeStefan/DataSciencewithR/README.md

 # DataSciencewithR

-Repository contains data abou a project done as a part of the module Programming Languages for Data Science.
+Repository contains data about a project done as a part of the module Programming Languages for Data Science.